Californians have seen movement in the Legislature over the last year, with a flurry of activity relating to the powerful “Me Too” movement.

 Another one and perhaps one of the most powerful is a bill that would keep employers from forcing workers to settle harassment claims in private arbitration instead of court.
 It has been found that arbiters tend to side with the company rather than the accuser, mostly so they can keep their business.

-We are glad this is being discussed so heavily and in such high office across the state.
+We are glad this is being discussed so heavily and in such high offices across the state.
 The movement is long overdue and progress is finally being made.

 Along the way, we need to acknowledge that inappropriate behaviour takes place in all industries, not just with Hollywood moguls and business executives.